Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elimination.md

 <p>First we create a few matrices which we'll use later on.
 The first is the
 identity matrix $I$, which will become our matrix $E$, but which could have more columns than rows (this allows us to find the inverse, described in a later post).
-The second is a permutation matrix P, which allows us to exchange the rows of a matrix through multiplication:</p>
+The second is a permutation matrix $P$, which allows us to exchange the rows of a matrix through multiplication:</p>
 </div>

 {% highlight python %}